-Arab foreign ministers meet on Sunday to discuss the future of the mission sent last month to check if Syria was abiding by the accord it accepted on November 2.
+Arab foreign ministers will meet on Sunday to discuss the future of the mission sent last month to check if Syria was abiding by the agreement it accepted on November 2.

 The Arab plan required Syria to halt the bloodshed, withdraw the military from cities, free detainees and hold a dialogue.

 Hundreds of people have been reported killed in Syria even since the monitors deployed on December 26 as pro-Assad forces try to crush peaceful protests and armed resistance to his rule.

 Random gunfire by pro-Assad militiamen killed five people, including a woman, and wounded nine in the restive city of Homs, the British-based Syrian Observatory for Human Rights said.
 A sniper later shot dead a 16-year-old girl there, it added.

 It said five soldiers were killed when they tried to change sides during a clash with rebels in the northwestern province of Idlib, adding that 15 soldiers had succeeded in defecting.

 The state news agency SANA said an armed terrorist group had shot dead Brigadier-General Mohammed Abdul-Hamid al-Awad and wounded his driver in the countryside near Damascus.

 U.N.
 Secretary-General Ban Ki-moon reiterated a call for Assad to stop killing, and listen to his people.

 During a visit to Abu Dhabi, he said: I hope the U.N.
 Security Council handles Syria in a coherent manner and with a sense of gravity, but did not recommend any specific action.

 The casualties have reached such an unacceptable stage we cannot let the situation continue this way, Ban said.